-Once the controller is aware of which APs are adjacent to each other, it begins managing the client load by sending the configured client limits to the APs.
+After the controller is aware of which APs are adjacent to each other, it begins to manage the client load by sending the configured client limits to the APs.
 These limits are soft values that can be exceeded in several scenarios, including:

-- When a client signal is so weak that it may not be able to support a link with another AP - When a client signal is so strong that it really belongs on this AP.
+• Client signal is weak that it cannot support a link with another AP.

+• Client signal is strong and belongs to this AP.

-The APs maintain these configured client limits and enforce them once they reach the limits by withholding probe responses and authentication responses on any radio that has reached its limit.
+The APs maintain these configured client limits and enforce them after they reach the limits by withholding probe responses and authentication responses on any radio that has reached its limit.